 On Saturday, April 20, a Topeka Zoo employee sustained severe injuries when a seven year-old, 275-pound male tiger named Sanjiv attacked her as she cleaned his habitat.

 A Morning Mauling

-The attack occurred early, while the zoo was open when, and several patrons witnessed the incident, prompting the zoo to close for about 45 minutes and then reopen, sans Sanjiv and his fellow tigers.
-The zookeeper left intensive care Sunday afternoon and is recovering, according to news reports.
+The attack occurred early, while the zoo was open.
+Several patrons witnessed the incident, prompting the zoo to close for about 45 minutes.
+It then reopened, sans Sanjiv and his fellow tigers.
+The zookeeper left intensive care the next day and is recovering, according to news reports.

 The zoo's quick and, under the circumstances, transparent communications are worthy of note.
 As communicators know, prompt and transparent communications are hallmarks of crisis communications, though they're also pain points, posing difficulties for PR pros and the companies and organizations that employ them.

 Sanjiv will not face euthanasia.
 Wisely, officials said this almost immediately.
 Within the sub-genre of crisis communications that deals with animals and zoos, euthanasia is a critical issue.
 Perhaps Topeka Zoo officials considered the Cincinnati Zoo in its quick decision to discuss euthanasia with the press.
 In 2016, Cincinnati Zoo officials shot and killed Harambe, a rare, 450-pound gorilla, when a 4-year-old boy fell into his cage.
 An outcry ensued.

 Similar to Harambe, Sanjiv is a "critically rare" and endangered species, zoo director Brendan Wiley told a press conference hours after the incident.
 400 Sumatran Tigers are left on the planet.